How to Use a Cardless ATM: A Step-by-Step Guide

 It’s handy to be able to get your cash and conduct other transactions without your debit card.
 As long as you have your phone, you’re good to go.
 No need to make a trip back home if you discover when you get to the bank that you left your card at home.
 Cardless cash also allows you to carry around fewer cards.
 That can be helpful should you lose your wallet or it gets stolen.

-In these times when there are still some concerns about COVID-19 and germs in general, not having to insert your card into an ATM is a plus.
+Given the concerns about germs that can be transmitted surface to surface, contactless payments (meaning those in which you do not have to insert your card into an ATM ) can be a plus.
 Less touching of surfaces that have seen a lot of potentially germy fingertips can be a good way to go.

-You may sleep easier at night because there’s no chance of card skimming since you’re not swiping your card.
+You may feel reassured because there’s no chance of card skimming since you’re not swiping your card.
 What’s more, you may be able to avoid entering your PIN.
 That’s a plus since you don’t have to worry about hidden cameras or lurkers getting your digits.
+It can be a good way to add a layer of bank account protection.

 Not every ATM has cardless capabilities, and your bank may not have cardless ATMs that are convenient to where you live or work.
 Before you decide to go the cardless route, you’ll want to investigate what your financial institution offers in terms of cardless ATM access.
 Also, if you travel frequently, you may not always be able to find a cardless ATM when you need one.
 While cardless ATMs aren’t rare, they also aren’t everywhere.